tonycknight/pkgchk-action/README.md

 ## How to use

-Your repository `Workflow permissions` settings should give `Read and write permissions` to the `GITHUB_TOKEN`.

-Once done, simply include the action in your workflow like so:
+Simply include the action in your workflow like so:

 ```yaml
 - uses: actions/checkout@v4